* Statement of Purpose

 * Scholarly Grant Policies

-- Grants will be awarded to graduate and professional students without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation.
+- Grants will be awarded to professional students without regard to race, color, creed, religion, national origin, sex, age, marital status, disability, public assistance status, veteran status, or sexual orientation.

 - Grants will not be awarded to support full funding for the student's presentation.
 The applicant must demonstrate efforts to secure funding beyond this grant program in their application